BOTANICAL SURVEY WEB PAGE UPDATES

 Hats off to everybody for picking a great site for your botanical surveys!
 For this assignment, let’s start a new page devoted to the botanical survey called “Plants of ___” (fill in the blank).
 Add the following content:

 - A map showing the location of the site.

 - Plants!
 Provide both common and scientific names, the latter written properly in terms of capitalization and italics.
-Photo-document four new trees, four new shrubs or woody vines, and four members of the plant families we are learning this week.
+Photo-document two new trees, two new shrubs or woody vines, and two flowering or fruiting plants that can be identified to species.

 - One more thing; get poison-ivy!
 Oh, I don’t mean it that way.
 Locate some (either at your survey site or elsewhere), photograph it, and set forth the features useful in identifying the nasty stuff.

 OHIO PLANTS IN RESEARCH:

 “GATHERING MOSS” (book chapters)

 BY ROBIN WALL KIMMERER